bytecauldron/awesome-gamemaker/README.md

 - This is based on a list from [GameMaker Libraries](https://github.com/FaultyFunctions/GameMakerLibraries) and from Gleb Tsereteli with additional links/details.

-- A majority of linked resources will only work with `GameMaker 2.3+` due to recent GML syntax changes.
+- A majority of linked resources will only work with `GameMaker 2.3+` due to GML syntax changes.
 However, if you are working in GameMaker 1.4, most library creators would appreciate it if someone makes backport of their project. ☺

 - If you need more general game development resources, check out [Awesome Gamedev](https://notabug.org/Calinou/awesome-gamedev) or [MagicTools](https://github.com/ellisonleao/magictools#readme).